Welcome to Year 6!

 Maths

 Maths in Year 6 consolidates and develops the skills which the children have been learning throughout primary school.
-This term we focus on fractions.
 Please support your child with Maths home learning tasks and if you are not sure of current teaching and learning methods, please ask.

 Theme